Educational background

 prestigious lute player Luca Pianca in a crossover project between baroc

 music and jazz.
-With the composer and viola player Walter Fähndrich he’s
+With composer and viola player Walter Fähndrich he’s

 His third CD “Falzer” is released march 2006 by Membranerecords.